virtuoso98/leetcode/sql-study-plan/README.md

-# SQL Study plan
+# :books: SQL Study plan

-This readme contains some pointers that I've gotten through refreshing my SQL knowledge
+This README contains some pointers that I've gotten through refreshing my (rather fundamental) SQL knowledge.
+I'm hoping that finishing this challenge puts me in better stead for ML Engineering Roles!

+### 1873 - Calculate Special Bonus

+Please revisit this question!

-## 584 - Find Customer Referee
+### 584 - Find Customer Referee

 Remember that when querying for conditionals `!=, ==, >=, <=`, it doesn't account for `NULL` values.